Jim Bolger: Member of Parliament

 Bolger entered politics in 1972 as the New Zealand National Party Member of Parliament for King Country, a newly created electorate in the rural western portion of North Island.
 This electorate is traditional National territory, and Bolger won easily.
 He represented this electorate, renamed Taranaki-King Country in 1996, until his retirement in 1998.
 In 1974 he was appointed National's spokesperson for Rural Affairs by incoming leader Robert Muldoon.

 At the formation of the Third National Government in 1975 Bolger was designated as Parliamentary Under-Secretary to the Minister of Agriculture and Fisheries and to Minister of Maori Affairs.
 In 1977, Muldoon promoted him to Cabinet, first as Minister of Fisheries and Associate Minister of Agriculture.
 Following the 1978 election, he became Minister of Labour and Minister of Immigration.

 In late 1980 Bolger was a leading member of 'the Colonels' (alongside Derek Quigley, Jim McLay and George Gair) who attempted to dump Muldoon as leader and put the party back into line with traditional National Party policies after feeling they were being abandoned.
 In what became known as the Colonels' Coup.
 The agitators intended to replace Muldoon with his deputy, Brian Talboys, who was more economically liberal and in tune with traditional National Party philosophy than Muldoon.
 The Colonels waited until Muldoon was out of the country before moving against him.
 However, Talboys was reluctant to openly challenge and the scheme failed with Muldoon reaffirming control after he returned to remain leader.

 After the defeat of National at the 1984 general elections Bolger remained on the frontbench as Shadow Minister of Labour and Employment.
 Both he and deputy leader Jim McLay challenged Muldoon for the leadership of the party.
 McLay succeeded but Bolger was elected as deputy leader (and hence Deputy Leader of the Opposition).
 McLay also designated Bolger Shadow Minister of Trade and Industry before switching him to Shadow Minister of Agriculture.
-In December 1985 be attempted an abortive leadership coup against McLay.
+In December 1985 he attempted an abortive leadership coup against McLay.

 Leader of the Opposition

-In 1986 Bolger successfully challenged McLay's leadership.
+In 1986, Bolger organised a second challenge to McLay's leadership.
+This one was successful, and he defeated McLay in a 26 March 1986 ballot for the leadership of the National Party.
 Initially Bolger pursued a pro law and order approach, with a focus on critiquing Labour's perceived reluctance to combat "lawlessness" and offering a referendum on the reintroduction of capital punishment.
-Following an unsuccessful election in 1987, National under Bolger capitalised on public anger at the Labour government's highly unpopular economic policies to win National's biggest ever majority (and by extension the largest in New Zealand history) at the 1990 general election.
+Bolger went head to head against the popular David Lange in the 1987 general election, but failed to match the latter's popularity; Lange described Bolger as "an itinerant masseur, massaging the politically erogenous zones."
+National under Bolger capitalised on public anger at the Labour government's highly unpopular economic policies to win National's biggest ever majority (and by extension the largest in New Zealand history) at the 1990 general election.
 Bolger became Prime Minister at age 55.